GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ![Screenshot of footer](documentation/features-footer.png)

-The footer displays information linked to me as the creater of this website and makes clear that the website has been created for educational purposes only.
+The footer displays information about me as the creater of this website and makes clear that the website has been created for educational purposes only.
 It displays at the bottom of all pages.

 ### Page Introduction

 ![Screenshot of page introduction](documentation/features-page-introduction.png)

 A background image has been used to draw the user in, make clear what the site is about and showcase the beauty of the Wainwright fells.
-A short paragraph builds the users expectations of what they will find in the site and the quote further inspires and draws the user in.
+A short paragraph makes clear the subject of this website.
 Partially translucent backgrounds have been used behind the text to increase readability.

 ### Alfred Wainwright

 ![Screenshot of Alfred Wainwright section](documentation/features-wainwright.png)

-A short and informative paragraph about Wainwright, clearly linking to the Wainwright fells and fell walkers today.
+A short and informative paragraph about Wainwright is included, clearly linking to the Wainwright fells and fell walkers today.
 The image of Wainwright and the video help to break up the text and make this section more visually appealling as well as adding to user value and user experience.
 The quote offers further insight into Wainwright and what walking the wainwrights can come to mean to fell walkers.
+This section sits below the main introduction on all screens, and it's existence is clearly hinted at by ensuring that the top of the section and the title is always visible regardless of screen height.

 ### The Wainwright Fells